os-climate/sostrades-dev-tools/docs/source/developer_manual.md

 - Create a Process using my model
 - Create a Usecase to define input data for my study

-A SosWrap is a model wrapper for SoSTrades application Here is the minimal working example of a SoSWrap :
+A SosWrapp is a model wrapper for a SoSTrades application, i.e. your custom model wrappers need to inherit from this class.
+Here is the minimal working example of a SoSWrapp :

 ```
 from sostrades_core.execution_engine.sos_wrapp import SoSWrapp